-At PLM Families Together, we focus on stable housing first for families experiencing homelessness.
-This simple but powerful concept is a nationally-recognized best practice.
-We take away the trauma and distraction of being without a home by housing families first and then providing a comprehensive system of support.
-Time and again this has shown to be an effective and compassionate way to lift a family out of homelessness and onto a firm path toward independence.
+At Families Together (formerly PLM Families Together), we focus on stable housing first for families experiencing homelessness.
+This simple but powerful concept helps take away the trauma and distraction of being without a home.
+We help families find a permanent home first and then provide a year of support.

-– are designed to help families break the cycle of homelessness, stay together, and return to living independently in the community.
+Both are designed to keep families together, help them break the cycle of homelessness, and return to living independently in the community.

 Immediate Shelter + Intensive Support